Today's Articles

 That day, 330 US Marines landed at Port-au-Prince, Haiti, under the authority of US President Woodrow Wilson.
 The first invasion forces disembarked from USS Montana on January 27, 1914.
 Between 1911 and 1915, Haiti was politically unstable: a series of political assassinations and forced exiles resulted in six presidents holding office during this period.
 Various revolutionary armies carried out the coups.
 A peasant militia formed each from the mountains of the north or invaded along the porous Dominican border.
 They were enlisted by rival political factions under the promises of money, which would be paid after a successful revolution, and the opportunity to plunder.

-Germany had invested in military and intelligence gathering across Hispaniola as part of a wider network of German interest in Latin America and the Caribbean during the 1890s through the 1910s.
-The occupation ended on August 1, 1934, after President Franklin D. Roosevelt reaffirmed an August 1933 disengagement agreement.
+Germany had invested in military and intelligence gathering across Hispaniola as part of a wider network of German interests in Latin America and the Caribbean during the 1890s through the 1910s.
+The occupation ended on August 1, 1934, after President Franklin D. Roosevelt reaffirmed an agreement reached in August 1933.
 The last contingent of US Marines departed on August 15, 1934, after a formal transfer of authority to the Garde d'Haïti.

 New Poem Each Day